France: Nicolas Sarkozy stands trial for bribery | DW | 23.11.2020

-Taped phone calls suggest the former French president wanted to offer a judge a job in Monaco in return for information on a case.
-Sarkozy any wrongdoing and believes the judiciary are waging a vendetta against him.
+Taped phone calls suggest the former French leader wanted to offer a judge a job in Monaco in return for information on a case.
+Sarkozy has denied any wrongdoing and believes judiciary are waging a vendetta against him.

 The 65-year-old has faced several investigations since his 2012 election loss to Francois Hollande, only for the charges to be dropped before reaching court.

-If convicted, Sarkozy could be jailed for up to 10 years and a maximum fine of €1 million ($1.2 million).
+If convicted, Sarkozy could be jailed for up to 10 years and receive a maximum fine of €1 million ($1.2 million).
+He has denied any wrongdoing.

-Prosecutors say Sarkozy tried to bribe a judge with the promise of a job in Monaco in return for information about a separate case of financial impropriety.
+Prosecutors have said Sarkozy tried to bribe a judge with the promise of a job in Monaco in return for information about a separate case of financial impropriety.

-The magistrate he allegedly attempted to bribe, Gilbert Azibert (below), and Mr Sarkozy's former lawyer Thierry Herzog also face trial.
+The magistrate he allegedly attempted to bribe, Gilbert Azibert, and Sarkozy's former lawyer Thierry Herzog also face trial.

 The case for the prosecution rests on conversations between the two men.

-"Mr Azibert never got any post in Monaco," Sarkozy told BFM television this month — though under French law, just an offer or promise can constitute corruption.
+"Mr. Azibert never got any post in Monaco," Sarkozy told BFM television earlier this month.
+But under French law, just an offer or promise can constitute corruption.

 Investigators taped their phone calls as they looked into claims that Sarkozy took illicit payments from the L'Oreal heiress Liliane Bettencourt.